UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 To ensure food safety during a blackout, remember that the safe temperature zone is 40°F or below, and when in doubt, throw it out.

 One of the biggest concerns during a blackout is food safety.
 How long does food last in the fridge without power?
-The answer depends on how well you keep the cold air trapped inside.
-Following strict food safety during a power outage can save you from illness and unnecessary waste.
+The answer heavily depends on how well you keep the cold air trapped inside.
+Following strict food safety during a power outage can save your family from illness and unnecessary waste.

 ApplianceSafe Duration (Closed Door)Action to Take